aws-samples/serverless-stream-processing-at-scale/2_Enrich/README.md

 * An **S3 bucket** to store the enriched data from Kinesis.

 ### Ingest Data
-In order to allow these modules to be completed out of order, we have provided two options for proceeding:

-#### I've completed Module 1
-If you have already completed Module 1, data is already streaming in from the simulated data you published earlier.
+If you have **already completed Module 1**, data is already being ingested via the Lambda functon that is publishing to the IoT MQTT Topic, and **you can skip this section**.

-1. TODO

-#### I haven't completed Module 1
 If you haven't completed the first module, you will use **Kinesis Data Generator** to simulate incoming data coming into the **IngestStream** Kinesis Firehose.

 1. Go to the [Kinesis Data Generator Set Up page][kdg-help].